Skills in Demand Visa

 For the most up-to-date processing times, refer to the official Department of Home Affairs website.

-- Subsequent Temporary Application Charge (STAC) – $700 per applicant depending on previous visa history
+- Subsequent Temporary Application Charge (STAC) – $700 per applicant depending on previous visa history, may be applicable under the Core Skills stream.

 - Fees for skills assessments, English tests, health examinations, police checks, translations, etc – as applicable.